uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 How to measure?

-Measure between the external brickwork opening and add 40mm to the width and 20mm* to the height with equal 20mm* sitting behind the brick. (*Providing there is sufficient clearance to do so.)
+Measure between the external brickwork opening and add 40mm to the width and 20mm* to the height with an equal 20mm* sitting behind the brick. (*Providing there is sufficient clearance to do so.)

 check reveal 2